dmbernaal/Maxwell/documentation/MAXWELL.md

 3. Response streams chunk-by-chunk for real-time UI
 4. Post-processing extracts which sources were cited

-### Intelligence Officer Persona (NEW)
+### Intelligence Officer Persona

-The synthesis prompt enforces a professional, dense tone:
+The synthesis prompt enforces a professional, dense tone with strict markdown formatting:

 | Rule | Description |
 |------|-------------|